zboxfs/zbox-docs/docs/api/README.md

 `repo_id` is an unique 14-character string identifier of a `Repo`.

 :::tip How to get URI
-To get an URI, first sign up at [zbox.io](https://zbox.io) and create a repo.
+To get an URI, first sign up at [zbox.io](https://console.zbox.io/signup) and create a repo.
 Then goto the repo details page and copy its URI.

-If you just want to have quick try, go to [try.zbox.io](https://try.zbox.io) and create a temporary test repo, which will be valid for 48 hours.
+If you don't want sign up for now, you can create a temporary test repo on [zbox.io/try](https://zbox.io/try), it will be valid to use for 48 hours.
 :::

-URI can also include a list of options as below, which may have different values depends on underlying storage.
+URI can include a list of local cache configuration options, which may have different values depends on underlying storage.

 - `cache_type`